lhondareyte/USBasp/README.md

 ### Build
-Make sure, you have avg-gcc toolchain installed.
+Make sure you have avr-gcc toolchain installed.
 To build the patched version, just type:

 `make main.hex`